dzontech/song-info-app/README.md

-# SongInfoApp
+# song-info-app
-Zajednicki projekat za predmet Softversko Inzenjerstvo sa (Ivan Krstic, Marko Djordjevic)
+Group university project with Ivan Krstic and Marko Djordjevic